Peter Biar Ajak: Career and activism in South Sudan

 Ajak also focused professionally on engaging and creating opportunities for dialogue among South Sudanese youth.
 In September 2010, he founded and became the CEO of South Sudan Wrestling Entertainment, which organized wrestling tournaments throughout the country to bring young people together and celebrate the country's unique culture.
 Ajak also co-founded the South Sudan Young Leaders Forum (SSYLF) in January 2017 to bring together young leaders from across ethnic and political divides and encourage them to deliberate South Sudan's challenges through peaceful dialogue.
 One of the key initiatives of SSYLF was Generational Exit, which was a campaign to incentivize old leaders to step down and allow a younger generation of leaders to shape the country's future.
 Ajak additionally helped establish a national veterans' association called the Red Army Foundation.

 In recognition of his work and achievement, he was named both an Atlantic Council's Millennium Fellow and a 2016 Archbishop Desmond Tutu Leadership Fellow.
 He also received the Crans Montana Forum's New Leader for Tomorrow Award from the former President of Mali, Moussa Traoré, at a ceremony in Brussels, Belgium.

 Due to his expertise and strong beliefs, Ajak became a prominent political commentator.
 He regularly appeared on NTV Kenya to provide expert commentary on the situation in South Sudan and to speak about SSYLF.
 During some of his appearances, he openly criticized South Sudanese government and advocated for free and fair elections.
 He also posted similar political comments and material on his Facebook and Twitter pages.
 In an appearance in the weeks leading up to his arrest, he criticized President Salva Kiir and Riek Machar by name, spoke about Generational Exit, and called for the current South Sudanese leaders to step down.
 He reiterated these calls on social media.

-Political persecution
+On March 5, 2024, Ajak was named in a U.S. Department of Justice complaint which charged him and an associate with three counts relating to illegal arms exportation to South Sudan through a third country.
+If convicted, Ajak could face up to 50 years in prison.

-Arrest
+Arrest in South Sudan

 On July 28, 2018, National Security Service (NSS) officials arrested Ajak at the Juba International Airport, where he was scheduled to fly to the town of Awiel for Martyrs' Day celebrations organized by the Red Army Foundation.
 He was not provided with a legitimate warrant or a written or verbal explanation for his arrest.
 Ajak was transported directly from the airport to the notorious Blue House prison, where NSS is headquartered, without being brought before a judge.